 LU8.1 Apply provisions and design standards for Traditional Neighborhood districts and citywide general design standards, with attention to Floor Area Ratio (FAR), parking lot location, signage, and uses.
 LU8.2 Apply Crime Prevention Through Environmental Design (CPTED) concepts through review of developments and redevelopments and incorporate strategies that help reduce opportunities for crime.

-LU8.3 Apply development standards to address the following concerns:
+LU8.3 Apply existing development standards and consider amending or creating development standards to address the following concerns:

-- Compatibility with existing and adjacent development - · Preservation and protection of trees and other natural features - Effects on ground and surface water - Creation or conservation of open green space in new developments - Coordination of signage in business areas - Incorporation of public art and/or placemaking - Preservation of significant viewsheds
+- · Compatibility with existing and adjacent development - Preservation and protection of trees and other natural features - Effects on ground and surface water - Creation or conservation of open green space in new developments - Coordination of signage in business areas - Incorporation of public art and/or placemaking - Preservation of significant viewsheds